SergioLM7/front-nuxt-area101/README.md

 <a href="https://front-nuxt-area101.vercel.app" target="_blank" align="center"/> <img src="./public/images/defaultInteriorBanner.jpg" alt="banner readme"/></a>

 ## About the project
 This full responsive website offers a landing page and a Top 10 best sellers books page where you can find a list of the most popular books in Spain.
 You can interact with each of them, as their covers are interactive and redirects you to Amazon site if you want to buy them.
+It uses the power and functionalities of Nuxt Vue framework.

 **Deployment version, on Vercel**: https://front-nuxt-area101.vercel.app